A few days ago, I received an email from one of my customers.

 Watch the video below, kiss that HTTP Error 414 Request URI Too Long goodbye and get your WordPress website back to purring like a kitten.

-Drop me a comment if you need additional thoughts or ideas to try, or a simple thank for saving, if not adding, years back to your life. 😀
+Drop me a comment if you need additional thoughts or ideas to try, or a simple thanks for saving, if not adding, years back to your life. 😀